openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.

-The following parameter MUST be used to communicates the specifics of the Credential that the issuer supports issuance of:
+The following parameter MUST be used to communicates the specifics of the Credential that the Credential Issuer supports issuance of:

 * `credentials_supported`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string serving as an abstract identifier of the Credential.
 This identifier is RECOMMENDED to be collision resistant - it can be globally unique, but does not have to be when naming conflicts are unlikely to arise in a given use case.
 The value is a JSON object.
 The JSON object MUST conform to the structure of the (#credential-metadata-object).

 * `credential_issuer`: OPTIONAL.
-A JSON object containing display properties for the Credential issuer.
+A JSON object containing display properties for the Credential Issuer.
   * `display`: OPTIONAL.
-An array of objects, where each object contains display properties of a Credential issuer for a certain language.
+An array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
     * `name`: OPTIONAL.
-String value of a display name for the Credential issuer.
+String value of a display name for the Credential Issuer.
     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier

 ### Credential Metadata Object {#credential-metadata-object}